dallyh/daliborhon.dev/www/web/src/content/posts/en/2025-02-12-deploying-libsql-server-with-astro-on-zerops.md

 ### Deploying the Database Service

-The database service is set to use `dbstorage` object storage for bottomless replication, this ensures that the database is persisted accross service changes and redeploys.
+The database service is set to use the `dbstorage` object storage for bottomless replication.
+This ensures that the database is persisted accross service changes and redeploys.
 In the `zerops.yml` file you can see that some environment variables are beginning with a prefix `LIBSQL_BOTTOMLESS-*`.
 Those variables point to automatically generated `dbstorage` oject storage environment variables accessible inside a Zerops project.

-The `libsql-server` is installed in the runtime by invoking the `libsql-server` installer.
+The `libsql-server` is installed in the service runtime by invoking the `libsql-server` installer.
 After the installation is done, the `sqld` server daemon is moved the final directory, where it can be directly executed.

 To push the `libsqld` service to Zerops, run: